lusingander/stu/README.md

   -h, --help                Print help
   -V, --version             Print version
 ```

+You can also use each environment variable in the same way as [when using the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

 Detailed operations on each view can be displayed by pressing `?` key.